Ultimate 2 Weeks Japan Itinerary:

 Kanazawa Castle

 Across from the Kenroku-en Garden, the Kanazawa Castle is another one of Kanazawa’s landmarks.
 The castle itself is not original and is a restoration after many fires.
 But the gleaming white facade is still beautiful, especially during cherry blossom season.
 The castle grounds are free to visit, but you do have to pay a small fee to enter the turrets and storehouse buildings.
+There wasn’t too much in the paid areas, so I would say they are skippable if you want to save some cash for other things.
+Enjoying the facade of the buildings is good enough if short on time.

 Day 7: Day Trip to Takayama

 Takayama is known for its beautifully preserved historic old town.
 Walking through the charming timbered old town transports you back in time, especially when you consider that some of these shops have been in business for centuries.
 One of the highlights of these shops were the delicious skewers of Hida beef.
 Kobe beef gets all the glory in the United States, but don’t sleep on the Hida beef from this region!
+I would travel here again just to eat more of this beef.
+Seriously, get yourself some beef skewers.
+To make sure you sample the best Hida beef and snacks in Takayama, book a Takayama food tour with a local guide.

 How to get there: from Kanazawa station take the Shinkansen Hakutaka to Toyama.
 At Toyama, transfer to the Limited Express Hida to Takayama.
 The JR Pass covers the entire trip and takes about 2 hours.